About Aligna and Carrie Griffin Basas, Esq.

 If you’re navigating a complex decision and want to understand whether and how we might work together, this is the best place to start.

 Many of our clients want to know that their vendors and partners share their commitments to investing in equitable leadership and the growth of diverse entrepreneurialism.
 Aligna is proud to be a disability-led, woman-owned (WBE), and LGBTQ-owned (LGBTE) small business.
 We are an SCS in King County and a micro-business in Washington.
 We look forward to growing our team in the future.
-In the meantime, we welcome partnering with other like-minded independent consultants, and co-counsel to expand our impact.
+In the meantime, we welcome partnerships with other like-minded independent consultants, and we co-counsel to expand our impact.